nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The ***Architecture Diagram*** given below explains the high-level design of the App.
 <img src="images/ArchitectureDiagram.png" width="450" />

-Given below is a quick overview of each component.
+Given below is a quick overview of each component. <br><br>

 **`Main`** has two classes called [`Main`](https://github.com/AY2021S1-CS2103T-W10-2/tp/tree/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/AY2021S1-CS2103T-W10-2/tp/blob/master/src/main/java/seedu/address/MainApp.java).
 It is responsible for:
 * At app launch: Initializes the components in the correct sequence and connects them up with each other.
-* At shut down: Shuts down the components and invokes cleanup methods where necessary.
+* At shut down: Shuts down the components and invokes cleanup methods where necessary. <br><br>

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.